paladp/cs203-S2019-assessment/assessment.md

 ### Individual

-#### Continuous learning about
+* Continuous learning about
   * Python software development
     * N = A lack of new knowledge and/or contributions to any project
     * I = Incomplete knowledge or minuscule contributions to projects
     * A = An average amount of knowledge and contributions to each project
     * G = An above average amount of knowledge and contributions to each project
     * E = Going above and beyond the expectations and contributions of others
   * Project management with GitHub, specifically the Flow Model
     * N = A complete disregard for the model, especially multiple instances of overriding the master branch
     * I = Occasional disregard for the model including overriding the master branch
     * A = Almost always adhering to model, but never overriding the master branch
     * G = Making only minor mistakes while trying to follow the model and providing a positive influence on other aspects such as issues and communication
     * E = A lack of mistakes in addition to emerging as a leader who provides support to others who may be struggling with project management
   * Continuous integration with Travis
     * N = Failing to enable Travis at all or not passing any requirements on any assignment
     * I = Enabling Travis, but failing the majority of checks
     * A = Enabling Travis, and passing a majority of Travis checks
     * G = Enabling Travis, and passing all of the Travis checks
     * E = Enabling Travis, passing all checks, and assisting others who are struggling or improving issues with Travis if found
   * Foundations of software engineering practices
     * N = Working separate from a team with no communication
     * I = Working with a team a small amount of the time with no communication
     * A = Working well with a team half of the time with little communication
     * G = Working well with a team most of the time with clear communication
     * E = Working well with a team all time with clear and constructive communication
 * Understanding and avoiding red flags
   * N = Ignoring all red flags
   * I = Would be identifying red flags, but not fixing them
   * A = Identifying and fixing a red flag
   * G = Identifying, understanding and fixing a red flag to prevent future bugs
   * E = Identifying, understanding, and fixing all red flags
 * Understanding and adopting best practices
   * N = A severe lack of understanding and refusal to adopt best practices
   * I = Slight understanding and occasional use and identification of the best practices
   * A = An average amount of understanding and general identification and use of best practices
   * G = Above average demonstrations of understanding and the ability to find and utilize best practices
   * E = Full understanding of concepts, would also include the ability to determine which practices are better than others and then applying those practices

 ### Group

 * Attendance
-   * N = Missing five or more lab sessions.
+  * N = Missing five or more lab sessions
-   * I = Missing four lab sessions.
+  * I = Missing four lab sessions
-   * A = Missing three lab sessions.
+  * A = Missing three lab sessions
-   * G = Missing two lab sessions.
+  * G = Missing two lab sessions
-   * E = Missing one or less lab sessions.
+  * E = Missing one or less lab sessions

 * Deadlines
-   * N = If an assignment is turned in 5 or more days past the deadline.
+  * N = If an assignment is turned in 5 or more days past the deadline
-   * I = If an assignment is turned in 1-4 days past the deadline.
+  * I = If an assignment is turned in 1-4 days past the deadline
-   * A = If an assignment is turned in on the day of, or before the deadline.
+  * A = If an assignment is turned in on the day of, or before the deadline
-   * G = If an assignment is turned in on the day of, or before the deadline.
+  * G = If an assignment is turned in on the day of, or before the deadline
-   * E = If an assignment is turned in on the day of, or before the deadline.
+  * E = If an assignment is turned in on the day of, or before the deadline

 * Communication
-   * N = Never check appropriate slack channels and never communicate with teammates.
+  * N = Never check appropriate slack channels and never communicate with teammates
-   * I = Rarely check appropriate slack channels and rarely communicate with teammates.
+  * I = Rarely check appropriate slack channels and rarely communicate with teammates
-   * A = Sometimes check appropriate slack channels and sometimes communicate with teammates.
+  * A = Sometimes check appropriate slack channels and sometimes communicate with teammates
-   * G = Regularly check appropriate slack channels and regularly communicate with teammates.
+  * G = Regularly check appropriate slack channels and regularly communicate with teammates
-   * E = Always check appropriate slack channels and always communicate effectively with teammates.
+  * E = Always check appropriate slack channels and always communicate effectively with teammates

 * Participation
-  * N = Never participate in group conversation or activity.
+  * N = Never participate in group conversation or activity
-  * I = Rarely participate in group conversation or activity.
+  * I = Rarely participate in group conversation or activity
-  * A = Sometimes participate in group conversation or activity.
+  * A = Sometimes participate in group conversation or activity
-  * G = Regularly participate in group conversation or activity.
+  * G = Regularly participate in group conversation or activity
-  * E = Always participate in group conversation or activity.
+  * E = Always participate in group conversation or activity
 * Conduct
-  * N = Never respectful and inclusive of teammates.
+  * N = Never respectful and inclusive of teammates
-  * I = Sometimes respectful and inclusive of teammates.
+  * I = Sometimes respectful and inclusive of teammates
-  * A = Regularly respectful and inclusive of teammates.
+  * A = Regularly respectful and inclusive of teammates
-  * G = Usually respectful and inclusive of teammates.
+  * G = Usually respectful and inclusive of teammates
-  * E = Always respectful and inclusive of teammates.
+  * E = Always respectful and inclusive of teammates
 * Decisions
   * N = Never participate in the decision making process and share your opinion.
-  * I = Sometimes participate in the decision making process and share your opinion.
+  * I = Sometimes participate in the decision making process and share your opinion
-  * A = Regularly participate in the decision making process and share your opinion.
+  * A = Regularly participate in the decision making process and share your opinion
-  * G = Usually participate in the decision making process and share your opinion.
+  * G = Usually participate in the decision making process and share your opinion
   * E = Always participate in the decision making process and share your opinion.
 * Postmortems
-  * N = Never participate the analysis or discussion after the work is done.
+  * N = Never participate the analysis or discussion after the work is done
-  * I = Sometimes participate the analysis or discussion after the work is done.
+  * I = Sometimes participate the analysis or discussion after the work is done
-  * A = Regularly participate the analysis or discussion after the work is done.
+  * A = Regularly participate the analysis or discussion after the work is done
-  * G = Usually participate the analysis or discussion after the work is done.
+  * G = Usually participate the analysis or discussion after the work is done
-  * E = Always participate the analysis or discussion after the work is done.
+  * E = Always participate the analysis or discussion after the work is done
 * Conflicts
-  * N = Never handles differences with teammates in mature manner.
+  * N = Never handles differences with teammates in mature manner
-  * I = Sometimes handles differences with teammates in mature manner.
+  * I = Sometimes handles differences with teammates in mature manner
-  * A = Regularly handles differences with teammates in mature manner.
+  * A = Regularly handles differences with teammates in mature manner
-  * G = Usually handles differences with teammates in mature manner.
+  * G = Usually handles differences with teammates in mature manner
-  * E = Always handles differences with teammates in mature manner.
+  * E = Always handles differences with teammates in mature manner
 * Infractions
-  * N = Always breaks the team rules.
+  * N = Always breaks the team rules
-  * I = Usually breaks the team rules.
+  * I = Usually breaks the team rules
-  * A = Sometimes breaks the team rules.
+  * A = Sometimes breaks the team rules
-  * G = Rarely breaks the team rules.
+  * G = Rarely breaks the team rules
-  * E = Never breaks the team rules.
+  * E = Never.

 ### Interactions

 * Interaction with the customer
-  * N = Do not respect the customer and revolking all their ideas
+  * N = Does not respect the customer and rejects all their ideas
-  * I = Respect customer but revolks most of their ideas
+  * I = Respect customer but rejects most of their ideas
   * A = Respect customer but fails to build a system around their needs
   * G = Respect customer and builds a system around their needs but fails to clearly present your system to your customer
   * E = Respect customer and builds a system around their needs while being able to clearly present your system to them
 * Interaction with the team leaders
   * N = Impolite and impatient
   * I = Polite but impatient